 Before you find in-depth sources like journal articles or studies, learn about the big picture of your topic and gain some historical or global perspective about it.
 That way, you can contextualize the sources you find later.
 Think of this step as “pre-search” or the searching you do to inform how you research a topic.
-The library’s Reference eBook Databases are excellent places to locate sources that will provide background information.
+The library’s Reference and Background Databases are excellent places to locate sources that will provide background information.
 Reference books, like encyclopedias, can help you find:

 - an overview of your topic